dodoni/dodoni.github.io/BasicMathLibrary.md

 (error function), <sub>1</sub>F<sub>1</sub> (Hypergeometric function) etc.

-The assembly `Dodoni.BasicMathLibrary` does not contain implementations for special functions, except for the (inverse) cumulative distribution function of the Standard normal distribution which is accessible via the class `StandardNormalDistribution` only.
+The assembly `Dodoni.BasicMathLibrary` does not contain implementations for special functions, except for the (inverse) cumulative distribution function of the Standard normal distribution which is accessible via the class `StandardNormalDistribution`.
 Use the [Managed Extensibility Framework](https://docs.microsoft.com/en-us/dotnet/framework/mef/index)(MEF) as described above to dynamically link to some external mathematical library that implements `SpecialFunction.ILibrary`.